What is Pediatric Myoclonus?

 Cortical reflex myoclonus

-A type of myoclonus that takes place in the information processing part of the brain.
-It can be a type of epilepsy, but also occurs outside of epilepsy.
-It can affect a few muscles in one part of the body or impact multiple muscles in numerous locations.
-This can be caused by a change in stimulation, such as a loud noise, a change in the lighting or being startled.
+This form of myoclonus takes place in the part of the brain that processes movement.
+It can be a type of seizure, but it also has non-seizure causes.
+It can affect a few muscles on their own or many muscles in different parts of the body.
+It may be triggered by a loud noise, a change in lighting or other sudden changes.

 Progressive myoclonus epilepsy (PME)